Marcus Aurelius

 Intro

-We have been able to gain insight into his reflections on these topics through his only - but incredibly well known - published text, Meditations.
+We have been able to gain insight into his reflections on these topics through his only - but incredibly well-known - published text, Meditations.
 As Meditations is made up of compiled notes and personal ruminations, the text gives readers a direct insight into the brilliant mind of the ancient Roman philosopher.
-The quotes and passages that make up Meditations divulge his stoic philosophy and can help guide us down a path towards happiness and inner peace.
+The quotes and passages that make up Meditations divulge his stoic philosophy and can help guide us down a path toward happiness and inner peace.

-Sometimes referred to as the “most quotable philosopher” due to his eloquent writing style that sparked vivid imagery, and one-liners that sticks in people’s mind, Aurelius's philosophies continue to resonate with us today.1
+Sometimes referred to as the “most quotable philosopher” due to his eloquent writing style that sparks vivid imagery and one-liners that stick in people’s minds, Aurelius's philosophies continue to resonate with us today.1

 Very little is needed to make a happy life; it is all within yourself in your way of thinking.